-J Cabou is a litigator and a partner in the firm’s Investigations & White Collar Defense practice.
+J Cabou is a litigator and a partner in the firm’s White Collar & Investigations practice.
 At both the trial and appellate level, J’s principal focus is on defending individuals and corporate entities against criminal and other government investigations, including in civil enforcement proceedings.
 J has particular experience in white collar matters and is a recognized authority on both state and federal civil forfeiture, seizure, and racketeering laws.

 As an experienced commercial litigator, J continues to represent clients in certain complex civil litigation matters, especially where parallel criminal or regulatory enforcement action is present or threatened.